What is personal property insurance?

 How much personal property coverage do I need?

 Coverage limits are typically 50-70 percent of your dwelling coverage.
 In most states, replacement cost coverage for personal possessions is automatically provided with our standard policies.
 In others, actual cash value is standard and you may elect to purchase replacement cost coverage.
 To learn more about what it means to have replacement cost coverage, visit our Learning Center.
-(And, to be sure your most highly valued items are protected, learn more about scheduling personal property.)
+(And, to ensure your most highly valued items are protected, learn more about scheduling personal property.)